Yoddikko/Yoddikko/README.md

 # 💫 About Me:
-Studying computer engineering and student at the Apple Academy in Italy 🇮🇹<br>
+Working as QA Automation Engineer, studying computer engineering and alumni (ex-student) at the Apple Academy in Italy 🇮🇹<br>

 [My website](https://yoddikko.github.io/)